iot-lab/iot-lab.github.io/docs/tools/cli.md

 ---
 title: CLI
 group: tools
+description: IoT-LAB testbed provides a REST API client in the form of command-line tools.
+Indeed you should easily perform the main testbed features and it’s a good way to automate and script your experiments.
 ---

-IoT-LAB testbed provides a REST API client in the form of command-line tools.
-Indeed you should easily perform the main testbed features and it's a good way to automate and script your experiments.

-#### Installation
+## Installation

 The best way to install the CLI tools on your computer is to use pip